Yarab-22/Business-Sales-Analytics-Dashboard/README.md

 # Business Sales Analytics Dashboard

 ## 📌 Project Overview
-This project simulates a real-world data analysis task for **Atliq Hardwares**, a computer hardware company facing challenges in increasing revenue in a competitive market.
+This project simulates a real-world data analysis task for a computer hardware company facing challenges in increasing revenue in a competitive market.
-As a **Data Analyst**, the goal was to design an **interactive Power BI dashboard** that provides actionable insights into revenue, sales trends, markets, customers, and product performance.
+The goal was to design an **interactive Power BI dashboard** that provides actionable insights into revenue, sales trends, markets, customers, and product performance.

 The dataset contained **40,000+ transactions**, which required extensive **data cleaning, wrangling, and modeling** before building the dashboard.